matthewwilfred/matthewwilfred.github.io/_posts/2017-01-03-Deep-Learning-Book-6.md

 An aside on the topic of Bayesian statistics: the KL distribution can be used to measure the information gain going from a prior distribution to a posterior distribution.

-Note on terminology.
+A note on terminology.
 In engineering circles, the principle of minimising KL Divergence can be called the Principle of Minimum Cross-Entropy or Minxent.
 Also, the logistic loss in a logistic regression is sometimes called cross-entropy loss.

 Minimising the KL divergence to arrive at an optimal estimator is useful because it has a known minimum value of zero, which is subtly different from MLE, which can yield a negative value for log likelihood.